qrohlf/trianglify/Readme.md

 # Getting Trianglify

-You can grab Trianglify with your preferred package manager:
+You can grab Trianglify with npm (recommended):

 ```
 npm install trianglify
-bower install trianglify
 ```

 Include it in your HTML via CDNJS: